Kirstymow/Final-Project---Data-Science/README.md

-# 📊 Global Suicide Rate Analysis (2019)📌

-## Overview
-This project investigates the socio-economic factors influencing suicide rates globally.
-By analysing a dataset of 27k+ rows, I identified key correlations between GDP, generation, and demographic trends to answer the question: What story does the data tell about mental health over three decades?

-## 🔍 Key Insights
-Economic Correlation: Higher GDP per capita doesn't always correlate with lower suicide rates, suggesting complex social factors are at play.

-Demographic Peaks: Identified specific age groups (35-54) as the highest-risk demographic across most developed nations.

-Gender Gap: Data consistently shows a significant disparity in rates between male and female demographics globally.
----

-## 🧠 Project Overview

-In this project, I:
-- Cleaned and filtered real-world data
-- Analysed suicide rates across selected countries
-- Grouped and summarised data using Pandas
-- Created visualisations to compare trends

----

-## ⚙️ Tools & Technologies

-- Python
-- Pandas
-- Matplotlib / Seaborn
-- Jupyter Notebook

----

-## 📁 Dataset

-The dataset was sourced from the WHO Global Health Observatory.
-It was cleaned and filtered to focus on the year **2019** and a selection of countries for clearer analysis.

----

-## 📊 Key Features

-- Data filtering by year (2019)
-- Country-level analysis
-- Aggregation of suicide rates
-- Visual comparison using charts

----

-## 🚀 What I Learned

-- How to work with real-world datasets
-- Data cleaning and preparation
-- Data analysis using Pandas
-- Creating clear and meaningful visualisations

-## 📸 Visualizations
+# Global Suicide Rate Analysis

+## Motivation
+Mental health is a subject I am deeply passionate about, and this project serves as a data-driven exploration of a critical global issue.
+I specifically chose to focus on the year 2019 to establish a baseline of global suicide rates immediately preceding the COVID-19 pandemic.
+Understanding these pre-pandemic figures is vital for researchers and policy-makers to measure the subsequent impact of global lockdowns and socio-economic shifts on mental health.
+By analysing this data, I aim to highlight the demographics most in need of support and intervention.

+## Key Insights
+Economic Correlation: Higher GDP per capita does not always correlate with lower suicide rates.
+This suggests that complex social, cultural, and systemic factors often play a more significant role than purely economic indicators.

+Demographic Peaks: Individuals in the 35–54 age group were identified as the highest-risk demographic across the majority of developed nations in 2019.

+Gender Disparity: The data consistently reveal a significant disparity in rates between male and female demographics globally, underscoring the necessity for gender-specific mental health resources.

+## Project Objectives
+In this project, I performed a comprehensive analysis of global health data to uncover hidden patterns.
+My workflow included:

+- Cleaning and filtering large-scale, real-world datasets for accuracy.

+- Analysing suicide rates across prioritised countries and regions.

+- Utilising Pandas for complex data grouping, aggregation, and statistical summarisation.

+- Developing clear, impactful visualisations to communicate findings effectively.

+## Tools and Technologies
+- Python: Core programming language for data logic.

+- Pandas: For data manipulation and cleaning.

+- Matplotlib & Seaborn: For static data visualisation and trend analysis.

+- Plotly: For developing interactive geospatial maps.

+- Jupyter Notebook: Development environment for documented analysis.

+## Dataset
+The dataset was sourced from the World Health Organisation (WHO) Global Health Observatory.
+The raw data, containing over 27,000 records, was cleaned and filtered to focus on 2019.
+This provides a clear "snapshot" of the global mental health landscape before the onset of the 2020 pandemic.

+## Key Features
+- Data Filtering: Isolated 2019 data for a focused pre-COVID baseline analysis.

+- Country-Level Aggregation: Summarised rates to identify geographic outliers and high-risk regions.

+- Demographic Segmentation: Detailed analysis of rates across various age groups and genders.

+- Visual Analysis: Used comparative charts to illustrate the socio-economic "story" behind the numbers.

+## Learning Outcomes
+– Proficiency in handling and cleaning sensitive, real-world public health datasets.

+- Advanced skills in data preparation, including standardising column headers and managing inconsistencies.

+– Ability to translate complex statistical data into meaningful visual narratives.

+## Visualizations

+Demo of the map
 ![Map_demo](https://github.com/user-attachments/assets/4f219ed5-1942-4039-ae18-e20fe294fb45)